astroumd/lmtoy/docs/SLfilenames.md

      2. by (rest)freq   (e.g. M83, one per obsnum)
      3. by restfreq     IRC+1021 has two lines (PI parameter, or ADMIT ?)
-     4. by band         when we have the new roach boards, B=0,1 will be needed this would result in filenames such as S_O_B.fits
+     4. by band         when we have the new roach boards, B=0,1 will be needed this will result in filenames such as S_O_B.fits For RSR the 6 bands will normally be bandmerged to S_O.fits

 **note:**   forced combining by different sourcenames (M51_north, M51, M51_south)

 # RSR

+To be written, the current filenames are based on the two different scripts and only produce a text based spectrum, viz.

+      rsr.33551.blanking.sum.txt
+	  rsr.33551.driver.sum.txt

+which should become

+      I10565_33551.txt
+      I10565_33551.fits

+following the SLR convention.

 # Grant_Data_Product_Filenames.pdf